CIS-Fall-2022/project-cis_4339_project_8/backend/README.md

 This implementation is for NodeJS based on [Express](https://expressjs.com/) and [MongoDB](https://www.mongodb.com/) and uses [mongoose](https://mongoosejs.com/) as the ODM.

 ## Project setup
+////Install these on your local machine
     npm install
+    npm init
+    npm install --express

 ### Before startup